 Diseases are initiated by injury, which may be either external or internal in origin.
-Agents acting from without are termed exogenous; those acting from within are referred to as endogenous.
+Agents acting from outside are termed exogenous; those acting from within are referred to as endogenous.

 Exogenous causes of disease are divided into physical, chemical, and microbiologic (Table 1-4).
 Direct physical injury is called trauma.
 Physical agents causing disease include extremes of heat and cold, electricity, atmospheric pressure changes, and radiation (electromagnetic and particulate).
 Chemical injuries are generally subdivided by the manner of injury into poisoning (accidental, homicidal, or suicidal) and drug reactions (toxic effects of prescription or proprietary drugs taken to treat disease).
+Increasingly, the role of environmental toxins in causing disease is being recognized.
+Toxins can be encountered due to occupational exposure (e.g., asbestos, benzene or silica dust), in the environment (e.g., cockroach feces are a known trigger of asthma in children; smog and second-hand smoke are linked to some forms of cancer), or due to "recreational" use (e.g., cigarette smoke and alcohol).
 Microbiologic injuries are usually classified by the type of offending organism (bacteria, fungi, rickettsiae, viruses, protozoa, and helminths) and are called infections.

 Endogenous causes of disease fall into three large categories (Table 1-5).
-Vascular diseases include obstruction of blood supply to an organ or tissue (e.g., myocardial ischemia secondary to atherosclerosis), hemorrhage (e.g., a ruptured abdominal aortic aneurysm), or altered blood flow (e.g., microvascular changes
+Vascular diseases include obstruction of blood supply to an organ or tissue (e.g., myocardial ischemia secondary to atherosclerosis), hemorrhage (e.g., a ruptured abdominal aortic aneurysm), or altered blood flow (e.g., microvascular changes in diabetes or hypertension).
+Immunologic diseases are those caused by aberrations of the immune system.
+Failure of the immune system to work when it is needed results in immunodeficiency.
+Overreaction of the immune system causes allergic, or hypersensitivity, diseases.
+Abnormal reaction of the immune system to endogenous substances causes autoimmune diseases.
+The category of metabolic diseases encompasses a wide variety of biochemical disorders that may be genetically determined, or the secondary effects of acquired disease.
+Metabolic diseases are most commonly categorized by the type of molecule or substance involved, such as lipids, carbohydrates, proteins, minerals or vitamins.